Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 #### Run project live

 1. Go to “Settings” of my project in Git Hub.
-2. Scoll down to Git Pages wher you see the message “Your site is published…. “
+2. Scroll down to Git Pages where you see the message “Your site is published…. “
 3. Click on the url or copy and paste it in your browser.